philipp-vfx/nofeardb/docs/source/getting_started.rst

 First Document
 -----------------

-In order to write data to the database and read it again later, it is necessary to define which data is to be saved and in what form.
-The first step is to define this.
-In NofearDB this can be done with “Documents”.
-A document describes the structure of a data record for a specific data construct.
+Just like other NoSQL databases, NofearDB also follows a document-based approach.
+Data records are stored as JSON files (so-called documents) on the hard disk.
+However, since NofearDB is schema-consistent, unlike other NoSQL databases, it is first necessary to define which data should be stored in a document.
 For example, let's assume that we want to store employee data for a company in a database.
 An employee has a name, a number and a date on which they were hired.
-A corresponding document could look like this:
+A corresponding document class could look like this:

 .. code-block:: python